Walnut Creek, California

 Kaiser Permanente Walnut Creek is the closed-system option for Kaiser members.
 Labor & delivery with full LDR rooms, Mother-Baby unit, on-site NICU, board-certified lactation consultants, and a 24/7 delivery advice line.
 Tri-Valley Kaiser members also deliver here, which means Saturday-morning L&D triage can be busy.

-Rossmoor (55+) is outside the family-buyer pool on this dimension, but Rossmoor residents do use both John Muir Walnut Creek and Kaiser Walnut Creek for general acute care, cardiology, oncology, and orthopedic specialties.
+Rossmoor (55+) sits outside the maternity and pediatric demand on this dimension, but Rossmoor residents do use both John Muir Walnut Creek and Kaiser Walnut Creek for general acute care, cardiology, oncology, and orthopedic specialties.
 The proximity to JMMC's Level II Trauma Center is a meaningful quality-of-life factor at the older end of the Rossmoor demographic.

 Hospital network coverage depends on your insurance plan.
 Lily does not advise on medical coverage decisions; for in-network confirmation contact your insurer directly.
 Hospital information above is current as of 2026-05-28 and should be re-verified with each hospital's admissions office before relying on it for a major life decision.